GNOME: Criticism

 Among those critical of the early releases of GNOME 3 is Linus Torvalds, the creator of the Linux kernel.
 Torvalds abandoned GNOME for a while after the release of GNOME 3.0, saying, "The developers have apparently decided that it's 'too complicated' to actually do real work on your desktop, and have decided to make it really annoying to do".
-He then switched to Xfce.
+He subsequently switched to Xfce.

 Over time, critical reception has grown more positive.
 In 2013, Torvalds resumed using GNOME, noting that "they have extensions now that are still much too hard to find; but with extensions you can make your desktop look almost as good as it used to look two years ago".
 Debian, a Linux distribution that had historically used GNOME 2, switched to Xfce when GNOME 3 was released, but re-adopted GNOME 3 in time for the release of Debian 8 "Jessie".
 Ubuntu switched from Unity to GNOME 3 with several extensions to resemble Unity, such as a persistent left application panel instead of a hidden dock and re-enabling desktop icons, with Ubuntu 17.10 Artful Aardvark in 2017.
-This release also saw the Ubuntu GNOME edition merged with the mainline release.
+This release also saw the Ubuntu GNOME edition merge with the mainline release.
+However, Ubuntu Unity was then released, keeping the Unity desktop and continuing to update it.

-GNOME 40
+GNOME 40 and higher

 GNOME 40 was released on 24 March 2021.
-It immediately follows version 3 but adopts a new versioning scheme, and a schedule of future major releases on a fixed six-month cycle (see Release Cycle).
+It immediately follows version 3, but adopts a new versioning scheme and a schedule of future major releases on a fixed six-month cycle (see Release Cycle).
+With this quicker release cadence, major releases became somewhat leaner, because full rewrites of major packages were not occurring as often as they were in the jumps between GNOME 1.0, 2.0, and 3.0 versions.

-GNOME 40 organizes workspaces and the dash in a horizontal fashion, instead of using a vertical design in its activities overview like its predecessors.
+GNOME 40 organizes the activities overview in a horizontal fashion, instead of using a vertical design like its predecessors.
 The release also brings new touchpad gestures.

-GNOME 41

 GNOME 41 was released on 22 September 2021 and introduced a rewritten and redesigned GNOME Software application manager, a multitasking panel and a mobile network (for WWAN) panel in settings, a new remote desktop app called Connections, updates to GNOME Music app, and improvements to the power mode settings.